 Place the dough back in the bowl and cover with a hot, damp tea towel.
 Allow it to rest in a warm, draft-free place for 10 minutes.
 Meanwhile, in a small bowl, mix together the brown sugar, cinnamon, and softened margarine until well combined and smooth.

 With a floured rolling pin, roll out the dough onto a floured surface until it is a 12x9" rectangle.
 Spread the prepared filling mixture evenly over the dough.

 Tightly roll up the dough into a log, starting to roll at the widest edge of the rectangle.
 Pinch the seam together to seal it.

 With a serrated knife, evenly cut the dough log into 10 or 12 rolls.

-Lightly grease a rectangular pan or two round pans with butter or margarine.
+Lightly grease a rectangular pan or two round pans with butter.
 Place the rolls cut side up into the prepared pans, leaving a few inches of space between each roll to allow for expansion during their second rise and baking.
 Cover with a tea towel and let the cinnamon buns rise in a warm area until they have doubled in size, about 30 minutes.
 If your kitchen is drafty or cold, you can turn your oven on for a few minutes just until it gets a little bit warm inside, then place the covered pans in the oven with the door slightly ajar.

 Preheat the oven to 375 degrees F. Once the cinnamon buns have finished rising, bake them in the preheated oven for 20 minutes, or until golden brown.
 To test for doneness, insert a butter knife into the centre of one cinnamon bun and check if the dough has baked all the way through.